JanDeDobbeleer/oh-my-posh/website/docs/migrating-module.md

 Replace `jandedobbeleer.omp.json` with the theme you use.

 :::caution
-Only winget can add the environment variable `POSH_THEMES_PATH` automatically.
+Only winget and scoop add the environment variable `POSH_THEMES_PATH` automatically.
 For Homebrew, use `$(brew --prefix oh-my-posh)/themes/jandedobbeleer.omp.json`.
 :::